vividos/Svg.Skia.Forms/Documentation.md

 #### Data URI

 You can also specify the image to display using a `data:` URI containing an SVG image.
-This is useful if you're generating the SVG in code, or you have another source for the SVG image.
+This is useful if you're generating the SVG in code, or if you have another source for the SVG image.

 These two variants can be used: